Sunday, March 29, 2015

 Quality of English teachers matter

-The above was the headline of page 9 of our local newspapers – The Daily Express.
+The above was the headline of page 9 of our local newspaper – The Daily Express.

-We read similar headlines each and every year after the schools results have been announced.
+We read similar headlines every year after the school results have been announced.

 However, has the percentage of those who fail their English language reduced in the last 10 years?